 State-of-the-Art Global Servers

 We constantly upgrade our global server network to maintain the high speeds you demand.
-Choose from over thousands of servers in 91 countries.
+Choose from CyberGhost VPN’s 116 server locations across 91 countries.
 Getting an IP from abroad is like moving overseas for a more free and fair internet experience, without applying for a visa or packing a single bag!
 Having CyberGhost VPN on your router is the ticket to the international content you need.

 CyberGhost VPN applies military-grade 256-bit AES encryption to all your outgoing data to keep your private information hidden from all prying eyes.
 Your ISP may try to spy on you but they won’t be able to make sense of a thing.
 Keep your devices protected and encrypted with a premium VPN on your router.